CloudBees CI is an enterprise-scale, flexible, governed continuous integration and continuous delivery automation engine.

 -

-Enter the credentials provided in your email in the username and password fields, and click on Sign in:
+Enter the credentials provided in your email in the username and password fields, and select Sign in:

 -

-If you’ve logged in successfully you’ll be delivered to the "Administration" interface.
+If you’ve signed in successfully, you’ll be delivered to the Administration interface.

 Setting up teams and controllers